 However, due to the Covid-19 many department stores were forced to temporarily shut down, new trends grew up on Chinese social media overcoming the economic and physical crisis.
 Lots of videos of people and especially KOL who taught physical exercises and promoted sportswear and equipment have gone viral on Chinese social platforms like Douyin and Xiaohongshu.

-Most Chinese yoga followers are female in the age group of 25-40, affluent and living in big cities, however it is spreading more and more across all ages groups.
-Yoga is spreading more and more thanks to the growing number of middle class in China who are gradually becoming health conscious with an intention to lead an active and mindful lifestyle.
+Most Chinese yoga followers are female in the age group of 25-40, affluent, and living in big cities, however, it is spreading more and more across all age groups.
+Yoga is spreading more and more thanks to the growing middle class in China who are gradually becoming health conscious with an intention to lead an active and mindful lifestyle.

-The practice, branded as an ancient, mysterious and fashionable method of body building with good health effects, meets the needs of the masses in China with the intention of relaxing mind and body from the hectic daily life.
-It stresses the unity of body and mind, which echoes the harmony philosophy of Chinese culture.
+The practice, branded as an ancient, mysterious, and fashionable method of bodybuilding with good health effects, meets the needs of the masses in China with the intention of relaxing mind and body from the hectic daily life.
+It stresses the unity of body and mind, which echoes the harmonious philosophy of Chinese culture.

 Social media have become very important in spreading this practice among the Chinese population, especially with the aim of teaching how to do yoga and avoid injuries.